vertexE/chat-context-ui.nvim/README.md

 - management of contexts (markdown files, selections, urls, filetree, saved code blocks, etc)

 > [!caution]
-> plugin still in a "draft" state, expect some bugs!
-Please report if you find any.
+> plugin still in a "draft" state and not ready for use, expect bugs and no documentation!
+> I will continue to flush out the design and usage.

 ## Install